 Studies on Fundamental Attribution Error

-The psychologists told one group of the participants that the writer of the essay was given a choice as to which side to argue.
+The psychologists told one group of participants that the writer of the essay was given a choice as to which side to argue.
 Another group was told that the writer had no choice - they were assigned to either write a pro-Castro or anti-Castro essay.
 Then, the participants had to guess whether or not they believed the writer of the essay personally supported or didn’t support Castro.

 Not surprisingly, the first group believed that the writer’s beliefs aligned with the essay that was written.
 If the writer chose to write a pro-Castro essay, they likely supported Castro themselves.